sahilramani/sahilramani.github.io/_posts/2021-11-28-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano-faster.md

     python setup.py install --user

 ## TensorRT
-Now, if you want to use TensorRT in your conda environment, it’s not officially supported by NVIDIA, but you can force your environment to use the system installation
+Now, if you want to use TensorRT in your conda environment, it's not officially supported by NVIDIA, but you can force your environment to use the system installation

     sudo apt install tensorrt
     conda activate jupyter